prem9in/wireup/README.md

 ## Using wireup ##
-Fork the repository and then use the skeleton to build new apps in forked repository.
+Fork the repository and then use the primer to build new apps in forked repository.